Scalable molecular simulation of electrolyte solutions with quantum chemical accuracy: Results and Discussion

-While there is no way to directly validate the ion-ion RDFs, as they cannot be accurately determined experimentally, their reliability can be indirectly validated by comparison with thermodynamic properties.
-Specifically, the activity coefficients as a function of concentration have been shown to be highly sensitive to the strength of the ion-ion interactions.
-The accurate prediction of these quantities gave the original validation of Debye-Hückel theory.
-The ability to determine these properties accurately is also of immense practical importance for chemical engineering.
+The reliability of the ion-ion RDFs can be validated by computing thermodynamic properties.
+Specifically, the activity coefficients as a function of concentration have been shown to be highly sensitive to the strength of ion-ion interactions.
+The accurate prediction of these quantities at very low concentration provided the original validation of Debye-Hückel theory.

-Here, we use Kirkwoof-Buff theory to compute the derivative of the activities at 2.5 and 1.3 M, with good experimental agreement as shown in Figure~\ref{fig:KBactcomp} for both the all atom MD and coarse grained MD RDFs.
-The coarse grained predictions have negligible error bars due to their better convergence.
-The all atom MD is used for the ion-water RDFs, which converge much more quickly than the ion-ion RDFs and make a very small contribution to the total.
+Here, we use Kirkwood-Buff theory to compute a derivative of the log activities, achieving good experimental agreement as shown in Figure~\ref{fig:KBactcomp}.
+The stronger pairing of KCl compared to LiCl is well reproduced.
+This is a classic example of a counterintuitive `specific ion effect' induced by the solvent, which is reversed compared with the vacuum pairing strength.
+In contrast, the stronger pairing of LiCl compared with LiBr does follow the expected behaviour in vacuum, and is also well reproduced.
+Accurately reproducing these binding strengths is key to understanding many important phenomena such as the effect of ions on protein stability, i.e., the so-called `Hofmeister effect'.\cite{Gregory2022a}